hernanwilkinson/Cuis-Smalltalk-Chalten/README.md

 # Cuis-Smalltalk-Chalten
-Implementation of a rich Gregorian calendar model
+Implementation of a rich Gregorian calendar model.
+It depends on Aconcagua (https://github.com/hernanwilkinson/Cuis-Smalltalk-Aconcagua)

 ## Why a new model of Dates?
 This model was created due to the Smalltalk-80's model problems.
 That model does not provide good solutions to all possible time related problems mainly because: